tom-who/BPP-tools/README.md

 The script generates the following outputs:

-    Subdomain List: Located in ./<domain>/subs.txt
     Alive Subdomains: Located in ./<domain>/alive.txt
-    Gathered URLs: Located in ./<domain>/urls/main.txt
+    Filtered domains to their status codes respectively: Located in ./<domain>/403.txt Gathered URLs: Located in ./<domain>/urls/main.txt
     Aquatone Screenshots: Located in ./<domain>/aquatone
-    Title Extraction: Updates alive.txt with titles of each domain.

 # Customization